What it means

 Common mistakes

-Assuming that penalty clauses are always enforceable can lead to surprise costs.
-Some clauses may be deemed excessive and unenforceable in court.
+Assuming that all penalty clauses are enforceable can lead to surprises; courts may not uphold excessively punitive terms.

-Not negotiating the terms of the penalty clause can result in accepting unfavorable conditions.
-Always consider if the penalties are reasonable for the potential breaches.
+Not negotiating the terms of the penalty clause can result in accepting unfavorable conditions without realizing it.

 Real-world example